 Divina was born in Los Angeles, California, and earned her Bachelor of Fine Arts from the California Institute of the Arts in 2018.
 Her work has been exhibited in numerous galleries, including the Los Angeles LGBT Center and the Institute of Contemporary Art San Diego.
 Divina’s work has also been featured commercially in Target’s line of HeyDay electronic accessories.
-She currently resides in Phoenix, Arizona.
+She currently resides in Phoenix, Arizona, and is an advocate for desert preservation.

 Contact